 Your blood pressure is so important, but you might not know how to measure it and determine if you’re in a healthy level.
 Let’s take a look at how to measure your blood pressure health and how to manage it.

-Blood pressure is calculated using two numbers: systolic pressure and diastolic pressure.
+Blood pressure Health is calculated using two numbers: systolic pressure and diastolic pressure.
 Systolic pressure measures the pressure inside of the artery when the heart is contracting to pump blood.
-Diastolic pressure is the pressure inside the artery once the heart is done contracting and resting between beats.
+Diastolic pressure is the pressure inside the artery once the heart finishes contracting and rests between beats.
 These measurements are divided into five different categories.
 Each has a window of systolic and diastolic measurements that fall under that category!
 Get your blood pressure taken at a doctor’s office and see in which category you fall.